Number of dogs on a property

 Residents should not bring their extra dogs onto their premises until their exemption is approved.

-In the case where 3 or 4 dogs have already been on the premises for some time before an application is made, we will allow those dogs to remain if the application is made immediately.
+In the case where three or four dogs have already been on the premises for some time before an application is made, we will allow those dogs to remain if the application is made immediately.

 If an application is unsuccessful, the resident will be required to remove any more than two dogs once the refusal is received by them.

 Council enforces By-Law 5 – Dogs.
-Penalties also apply to persons that keep more than the allowed number of dogs without permission - Expiation Fee $100.
-If a resident keeps 3 or 4 dogs on a property then they will need to fill out an application and put it to Council:
+Penalties also apply to persons that keep more than the allowed number of dogs without permission - Expiation Fee $188.
+If a resident keeps three or four dogs on a property then they will need to fill out an application and put it to Council:

 Applicant must have individually registered two dogs that are kept on the property prior to the application being submitted.
 If dogs are under 12 weeks the applicant has the option to wait until they reach 12 weeks before registering them.